stukowski/ovito-feedstock/README.md

 OVITO is a scientific visualization and analysis software for atomistic and particle simulation data.
 It helps scientists gain better insights into materials phenomena and physical processes.
+Since version 3.0, this package provide OVITO BASIC without the python modules.
+For all features, use the licensed OVITO PRO version.
 OVITO is being developed by Alexander Stukowski at Darmstadt University of Technology, Germany.